- This event has passed.

 - Learn the character and location of Grand County’s wilderness-quality lands.

-- Train in the tools and technology of wilderness monitoring, with an emphasis on natural and cultural resources.
+- Train in the tools and technology of wilderness monitoring, with an emphasis on natural resources.

 - Conduct annual monitoring hikes based on need, assignment, and the latest field data.